-How To Set up SFTP Server on Centos 7
+Set up SFTP Server on Centos 7: Best File Transfer

 Steps To Set up SFTP Server on Centos 7

-To complete this guide, log in to your server as a non-root user with sudo privileges.
+To complete the SFTP server setup, log in to your server as a non-root user with sudo privileges.
 To do this, you can follow our guide on Initial Server Setup with Centos 7.

-You should have SSH installed on your server to set up the SFTP server.
+You should have SSH installed on your server for the SFTP server setup.
 First, update your local package index with the command below:

 sudo yum update -y